Nocardia: Virulence

 The various species of Nocardia are pathogenic bacteria with low virulence; therefore clinically significant disease most frequently occurs as an opportunistic infection in those with a weak immune system, such as small children, the elderly, and the immunocompromised (most typically, HIV).
 Nocardial virulence factors are the enzymes catalase and superoxide dismutase (which inactivate reactive oxygen species that would otherwise prove toxic to the bacteria), as well as a "cord factor" (which interferes with phagocytosis by macrophages by preventing the fusion of the phagosome with the lysosome).

+An important virulence factor in many pathogenic strains of Nocardia is trehalose dimycolate, which is also found in the bacterial genus Mycobacterium.
+This toxin can cause cachexia, a form of muscle wasting.

 Clinical disease and microbiological diagnosis

 The most commonly encountered species are Nocardia brasiliensis, Nocardia cyriacigeorgica, Nocardia farcinica, and Nocardia nova.
 Nocardia asteroides is most frequently found species causing noncutaneous invasive disease.
 Most cases occur as an opportunistic infection in immunocompromised patients.
 N. brasiliensis is the most common species causing cutaneous nocardiosis.
 N. caviae is another species of medical interest.
 The genus is acid-fast to some degree, it stains only weakly Gram positive.

 The most common form of human nocardial disease is a slowly progressive pneumonia, the common symptoms of which include cough, dyspnea (shortness of breath), and fever.
 It is not uncommon for this infection to spread to the pleura or chest wall.
 Pre-existing pulmonary disease, especially pulmonary alveolar proteinosis, increases the risk of contracting a Nocardia pneumonia.
 Every organ can be affected if a systemic spread takes place.

 Nocardia species are deeply involved in the process of encephalitis as one of its main pathogenic effects.
 In about 25–33% of people Nocardia infection takes the form of encephalitis and/or brain abscess formation.
 Nocardia may also cause a variety of cutaneous infections such as actinomycetoma (especially N. brasiliensis), lymphocutaneous disease, cellulitis, and subcutaneous abscesses.